 closes in 36 days (Mon, 1 Nov) full time

 Family Support Worker – Aunt Leah’s House

-Job Summary: Reporting to the Coordinator, the Family Support Worker is part of the Aunt Leah’s House team ensuring the safety and well-being of residents and babies through a holistic and trauma informed lens.
-The Family Support Worker provides a range of support services for women at risk of losing custody of their child (ren) due to socio economic factors, many of whom have concurrent mental illness, substance use and /or physical health issues as well as experience with homelessness.
-This position assists with pre- and post-natal care and supporting the mothers in increasing their life skills with the goal of preventing children in foster care from becoming homeless, and mothers in need from losing custody of their children.
+Job Summary: Reporting to the Coordinator, the Family Support Worker is part of the Aunt Leah’s House team ensuring the safety and well-being of residents and babies through a holistic and trauma-informed lens.
+The Family Support Worker provides a range of support services for women at risk of losing custody of their child (ren) due to socio-economic factors, many of whom have a concurrent mental illness, substance use, and /or physical health issues as well as experience with homelessness.
+This position assists with pre and post-natal care and supporting the mothers in increasing their life skills with the goal of preventing children in foster care from becoming homeless, and mothers in need from losing custody of their children.

 Reports To: Aunt Leah’s House Coordinator